 Emergency Management Victoria is leading emergency management in Victoria by working with communities, government, agencies and business to strengthen their capacity to withstand, plan for, respond to and recover from emergencies.

 The Victorian emergency management sector is supporting communities to better connect and build a safer and more resilient future.
-This includes the development of a Community Based Emergency Management (CBEM) approach and key examples, to recognise current efforts and support people to work together before, during and after emergencies.

 Lessons management involves the identification and learning of lessons captured through assurance activities (including debriefing, monitoring and reviews) occurring before, during and after emergencies.